Pakistani Taliban say government must embrace Islamic law

 The Taliban have a set of austere religious beliefs seen as mediaeval by liberal Pakistanis, including a ban on women education and vaccinations against polio.

-Health workers are attacked regularly because the Taliban see vaccines as a Western plot to sterilise Muslims.
+Health workers are attacked regularly because the Taliban see vaccines as a Western plot to sterilize Muslims.

 "Polio drops are not a vaccine against the disease," Azam Tariq, another Taliban official, told reporters alongside Shahid as he clutched prayer beads in his hands.
 "It is a campaign to damage Islam."